evilsoft/crocks/src/Const/README.md

 ```haskell
 Const c _
 ```
-`Const` a unary function which creates a simple Product type which evaluates to `c` for all inputs ignoring its right side.
+`Const` a unary function which creates a simple Product type that evaluates to `c` for all inputs ignoring its right side.
 `Const` is a `chainable` that will take any value `c` and regardless of the function called on it will return a new `Const` with the value `c`.